 And they’re not wrong.
 A quick survey of service providers would show widely varying prices.
-That’s because, like most services, there are a lot of factors involved in determining a cost for SEO.
+That’s because, like many services, there are a lot of factors involved in determining a cost for SEO.

-It largely depends on your current business situation, where you want to be (goal or objective) and how fast you want to get there (timeline).
-But there’s just one caveat, that is…'Marketing is an investment and should be seen as such.'Click To Tweet
+The investment largely depends on your current business situation, where you want to be (goal or objective), and how fast you want to get there (timeline).

-Even though most businesses have consumers looking for their products online, the reality is not all organizations share the same strategic advantage.
-At least, not yet but as search giants like Google expand their service range and capabilities, this will change.
-Voice search is one potential that I’m paying attention to.
+Because even though most businesses have consumers that are looking for their products online, the reality is not all organizations have the same advantage.

-Ask yourself this question, what exactly do you need SEO for?
-Is the need temporary or indefinite in nature?
+Ask yourself this question, why exactly do you need SEO?
 The answer would determine if you’re looking for a one-time project or an ongoing engagement with an SEO firm.

 If you sell a generic online service with a worldwide consumer target, expect a higher investment for good results.
 However, a much lower investment is possible if you own something like a specialty restaurant in a small town.

 The SEO process requires continuous work that evolves with the growth of your website and the ever-changing algorithms of search engines.
 SEO takes time; research and planning are necessary for attaining success.

 When you hire an agency to do SEO, they would be doing any or all of the following activities, some of which are one-off, while others may be ongoing.